 Fayetteville, WV 25840

 EARLY BIRD RATE:

-All application fees are non-refundable and must be received with application.
+All application fees are non-refundable and must be received with late application.

 Students ages 18 or older may apply for a counselor position.
 If selected, counselors will be granted free tuition, room, and board.